-The easiest way to keep an eye on what is being done and updated on this site is: click on the button marked ‘Get Updates from this site via Email‘ (it’s up on the right, on this page); then put your email address in the empty box which pops up; then click ‘Follow‘.
-You’ll then get emails about once every five days, telling you of latest updates.
+As we’ve said, the easiest way to keep an eye on what is being done and updated on this site is: click on the button marked ‘Get Updates from this site via Email‘ (it’s up on the right, on this page), then put your email address in the empty box which pops up, then click ‘Follow‘.
+You’ll then get emails about once every two months, telling you of latest updates.

 (You can ‘unsubscribe’ any time you like; and your email address is kept totally private and is not passed on to anyone else.)

-This work of this website is endorsed by the Staffordshire Historic Churches Trust
+The aims of this website have been approved by the Staffordshire Historic Churches Trust